 Self-organising stem cells

-Through a synthetic approach, we discovered how to promote the in vitro self-organization of stem cells into structures remarkably resembling the mouse blastocyst.
-We called these models blastoids.
-Blastoids are amenable to screenings and complex genetic manipulations, which are at the base of scientific and clinical discoveries..
-As such, it opens previously inaccessible ways to investigate the interaction rules and design principles underlying self-organization and early development.
+The blastocyst is the early mammalian organism before implantation (day 5 for mice, day 9 for humans).
+It is a powerful model for self-organization because it is autonomous, adaptive, and small enough to be studied in great detail.
+We discovered how to promote the in vitro self-organization of stem cells into structures remarkably resembling the mouse blastocyst.
+We called these models blastoids (Nature 2018).
+Blastoids contain analogs of all three cell types that further develop into the complete organism (embryonic and extra-embryonic tissues), and implant when transferred in utero.
+Contrary to blastocysts, blastoids are versatile in that they facilitate the more systematic modulation and analysis of the impact of cell numbers, states and communication mechanisms on development.
+Blastoids are also amenable to screenings and complex genetic manipulations, which are at the base of scientific and biomedical discoveries..
+As such, it opens previously inaccessible ways to investigate the interaction rules and design principles underlying the self-organization of the embryo.

 The laboratory is at the Institute of Molecular Biotechnology, Austrian Academy of Science in Vienna.

 Content and statements offered on this website are not representative of statements, opinions, or policy of the IMBA institute, or the Austrian Academy of Science or the Vienna Biocenter.
 This website is not an official media outlet of the these institutions.